mraza007/knowledge-book/_posts/2020-06-16-aws-sa-notes.md

 - Retry Requests for Latency-Sensitive Applications
 - Combine Amazon S3 (Storage) and Amazon EC2 (Compute) in the Same AWS Region.
 - Use Amazon S3 Transfer accelaration to minimize Latency Caused by the distance.

+## Amazon CloudFront
+Cloud front is web service that distributes content with low latency and high data transfer speeds.
+Its usually used for dynamic,static,streaming and interactive content.
+For instance Netflix might use this service to deliver their content globally.

+- CloudFront is Global Service:
+  + Ingress to upload objects.
+  + Egress to distribute the content
+- You can use a zone apex DNS name on cloudfront
+- CloudFront supports wildcard `CNAME`.